-It is our essential job, as parents and educators, to respect the neurological differences and decrease that stress in creative and varied ways.
+Because of this, it is our essential job as parents and educators to respect the neurological differences and decrease that stress in creative and varied ways.

 From breathing techniques to visual strategies and beyond, we will strive to decrease neurological stress so that our students and children can present their best self each and every day.

 A schedule is a core strategy that creates an anchor for students who struggle to make sense of their day and their environment.

 This is true of any classroom for any type of student.
 It has been well documented that learners benefit from having a daily agenda.
 Except, the difference is that while all students benefit from a daily agenda or schedule, students with Asperger’s Syndrome and other special needs have a greater need for this simple, yet fundamental strategy.

 For a younger student, this might be a simple posting of the daily activities on the board.
 For an older student that transitions from classroom to classroom, the daily schedule might be best in a notebook.
 However, each class period or subject should post the specific activities for that day.